-SLAs (wind set-down), while in other stations the cyclone centres are broadly distributed with several accumulation areas.
-Note that, at the time of the negative SLA event for Trieste and Gabès, the cyclones are close to the station, while in other cases (such as Toulon, Alicante, Tripoli, Dubrovnik and Thessaloniki) they are positioned over the part of the Mediterranean basin opposite of where the event occurs.
-In the two former stations, the negative SLA is caused by the wind set-down.
-In the latter stations, the location of the cyclone is consistent with the prevalence of high-pressure conditions in the location where negative SLAs occur, which is related to the cyclone centre through a strong MSLP gradient across the basin (see also Sect.
-3.5).
+Figure 7 shows the track density and cyclone positions for negative SLAs and relevant differences with respect to positive SLAs.
+In some stations (Toulon, Trieste, Tripoli and Gabes) the cyclones centres are concentrated in positions that determine a wind blowing offshore at the time of the negative SLAs (wind set-down), while in other stations the cyclone centres are broadly distributed with several accumulation areas.
+Note that at the time of the negative SLA event, for Trieste and Gabes the cyclones are close to the station, while in other cases (such as Toulon, Alicante, Tripoli, Dubrovnik, Thessaloniki) they positioned over the part of the Mediterranean basin opposite to that where the event occurs.
+In the two former stations the negative SLA is caused by the wind set-down.
+In the latter stations, the location of the cyclone is consistent with the prevalence of high pressure conditions in the location where negative SLAs occur, which is related to the cyclone center through a strong MSLP gradient across the basin (see also section 3.5).

-Cyclone track densities in Figs. 6 and 7 evidence the Mediterranean storm track, along which most cyclones move after having been originated inside the Mediterranean.
-Differences are visible in the signature of cyclones entering the Mediterranean Sea from North Africa (northeastern Atlantic) that are the stronger (weaker) in Fig. 6 than in Fig.7.
-Comparing Fig. 6 and 7 we infer that the same cyclone can eventually be associated with positive and negative SLAs in different parts of basin.
-For example, the tracks of cyclones associated with negative SLAs in Alicante, Toulon and Trieste are similar to those associated with positive SLAs in Thessaloniki, showing that the same cyclone, when moving along the main branch of the Mediterranean storm track, can produce negative SLAs at the former stations and positive at the latter.
+Cyclone track densities in the panels of figures 6 and 7 evidence the Mediterranean storm track, along which most cyclones move after having been originated inside the Mediterranean.
+Differences are the signature of cyclones entering the Mediterranean Sea from North Africa (North-East Atlantic) that are the stronger (weaker) in figure 6 than in 7.
+Comparing figures 6 and 7 we infer that the same cyclone can eventually be associated to positive and negative SLAs in different parts of basin.
+Flow enabling the habital habit

-3.4 Statistics of cyclone centre positions during large sea level anomalies
+3.4 Statistics of cyclone center positions during large sea level anomalies

-In this subsection we investigate to which extent the positions of the cyclone centres at the time of the positive and negative SLAs (Figs. 6 and 7) are statistically linked to the events themselves.
-This is analysed by computing the probability (relative frequency) that a cyclone is present within a 10° radius from the reference position, which is denoted with the yellow square, and comparing it to the background "climatological" probability.
-The latter is estimated by searching for cyclone centres in a sequence of MSLP fields extracted with a time step of 10 d (to avoid correlations among successive fields).
-If the difference between the two values is significant (the t test of the mean with a significant level of 95 %has been used), then the presence of the SLA is statistically linked to the position of the cyclone in an area surrounding the reference position.
-The reference position is the centre of the 5° wide latitude-longitude cell, where the density of cyclone centres (blue squares in Figs. 6 and 7) has a maximum.
+In this subsection we investigate to which extent the position of the cyclone centres at the time of the positive and negative SLAs (figures 6 and 7) are statistically linked to the events themselves.
+This is analysed by computing the probability (relative frequency) that a cyclone is present within a 10deg radius from the reference position, which is denoted with the yellow square, and comparing it to the background "climatological" probability.
+The latter is estimated searching for cyclone centres in a sequence of MSLP fields extracted with a time step of 10 days (to avoid correlations among successive fields).
+If the difference between the two values is significant (the t-test of the mean with a significant level of 95% has been used), then the presence of the SLA is statistically linked to the position of the cyclone in an area surrounding the reference position.
+The reference position is the center of the 5deg wide lat-lon cell where the density of cyclone centres (blue squares in figures 6 and 7) has a maximum.
 This procedure is repeated for each station.
 For negative SLAs at Iskenderun, where this criterion would locate the reference at the eastern boundary of the map, the second largest maximum (in the middle of the Ionian Sea) has been used.

-Further, for each cyclone associated with positive and negative SLAs the cyclogenesis point (where its trajectory starts) has been identified and attributed to four areas: Atlantic (Atl), North Africa (Afr), western Mediterranean (WM), eastern Mediterranean (EM) and Asia-Europe (AsEu), according to the main cyclogenetic areas that are suggested by the existing literature (e.g. Lionello et al., 2016 and Fig. 1).
+Further, for each cyclone associated to positive and negative SLAs the cyclogenesis point (where its trajectory starts) has been identified and attributed to four areas: Atlantic (Atl), Northern Africa (Afr), Western Mediterranean (WM), Eastern Mediterranean (EM) and Asia-Europe (AsEu), according to the main cyclogenetic areas that are suggested by the existing literature (e.g. Lionello et al. (2016) and figure 1).